Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

 \subsection{Overview}

 In \cite{N}, $\epsilon$-stable quasimaps to a moduli space of sheaves on a surface $S$ were introduced.
-When applied to a punctorial Hilbert scheme of points $S^{[n]}$, moduli spaces of $\epsilon$-stable quasimaps $Q^{\epsilon}_{g,N}(S^{[n]},\beta)$ interpolate between moduli spaces of stable maps to $S^{[n]}$ and moduli spaces of 1-dimensional subschemes on $S\times C$,
+When applied to a Hilbert scheme of points $S^{[n]}$, moduli spaces of $\epsilon$-stable quasimaps $Q^{\epsilon}_{g,N}(S^{[n]},\beta)$ interpolate between moduli spaces of stable maps to $S^{[n]}$ and moduli spaces of 1-dimensional subschemes on $S\times C$ for a moving nodal curve $C$,

-under variation of the stability parameter $\epsilon \in \BR_{>0}$.
-Using Zhou's master-space technique, moduli spaces of $\epsilon$-stable quasimaps therefore lead to wall-crossing formulas, which relate Gromov--Witten theory of $S^{[n]}$ and relative Donaldson--Thomas theory of $S\times C_{g,N}/\Mbar_{g,N}$.
+Zhou's master-space technique \cite{YZ} leads to quasimap wall-crossing formulas associated to a variation of the stability parameter $\epsilon\in \BR_{>0}$.
+By (\ref{qmwall1}), these wall-crossing formulas therefore relate the Gromov--Witten (GW) theory of $S^{[n]}$ and the Donaldson--Thomas (DT) theory of $S\times C$ with relative insertions.

-The case of moduli spaces of sheaves on a K3 surface requires a special treatment due to the presence of a holomorphic symplectic form and, consequently, vanishing of the standard virtual fundamental class of $\Mbar_{g,N}(S^{[n]},\beta)$.
-In more concrete terms, the vanishing is due to existence of a surjective cosection of the obstruction-theory complex $\BE^{\bullet}$,
+The case of moduli spaces of sheaves on a $K3$ surface requires a special treatment due to the presence of holomorphic symplectic forms and, consequently, the vanishing of the standard virtual fundamental class on $\Mbar_{g,N}(S^{[n]},\beta)$.
+In more precise terms, the vanishing is due to existence of a surjective cosection of the obstruction-theory complex $\BE^{\bullet}$,

 A non-trivial \textit{reduced} enumerative theory is obtained by taking the cone of $\sigma$.
-The same phenomenon happens on Donaldson--Thomas side - obstruction theories of moduli spaces $\mathrm{Hilb}_{n,\check{\beta}}(S\times C_{g,N}/\Mbar_{g,N})$ admit surjective cosections, therefore \textit{reduction} is also necessary.
-In order to compare \textit{reduced} Gromov--Witten theory of $S^{[n]}$ and \textit{reduced} Donaldson--Thomas theory of $S\times C_{g,N}/\Mbar_{g,N}$, we have to furnish $Q^{\epsilon}_{g,N}(S^{[n]},\beta)$ with a surjective cosection and, consequently, with a \textit{reduced} obstruction theory - this is the principle aim of the present work.
+The same phenomenon happens on the DT side.
+The obstruction theory of moduli spaces $\mathrm{Hilb}_{n,\check{\beta}}(S\times C_{g,N})$ admits a surjective cosection, hence the reduction is also necessary.
+In order to relate the reduced GW theory of $S^{[n]}$ and the reduced DT theory of $S\times C$, we have to furnish $Q^{\epsilon}_{g,N}(S^{[n]},\beta)$ with a surjective cosection, and, consequently, with a reduced obstruction theory.
+This is the principle aim of the present work.